-Duarte-Guardia, S., Peri, P., Amelung, W., Thomas, E., Borchard, N., Baldi, G., Cowie, A. & Ladd, B. (2020): Biophysical and socioeconomic factors influencing soil carbon stocks: a global assessment.
+Duarte-Guardia, S., Peri, P., Amelung, W., Thomas, E., Borchard, N., Baldi, G., Cowie, A. & Ladd, B. 2020.
+Biophysical and socioeconomic factors influencing soil carbon stocks: a global assessment.
 Mitigation and Adaptation Strategies for Global Change: 1-20.
-DOI.
+DOI

-Ferner, J., Schmidtlein, S., Guuroh, R. T., Lopatin, J., Linstädter, A., (2018): Disentangling eﬀects of climate and land-use change on West African drylands’ forage supply.
+Ferner, J., Schmidtlein, S., Guuroh, R. T., Lopatin, J., Linstädter, A. 2018.
+Disentangling eﬀects of climate and land-use change on West African drylands’ forage supply.
 Global Environmental Change, 53, 24 – 38.
 DOI

-Gaitán, J. J., Maestre, F. T., Bran, D. E., Buono, G. G., Dougill, A. J., García Martínez, G., Ferrante, D., Guuroh, R. T., Linstädter, A., Massara, V., Thomas, A. D., Oliva, G. E., (2019): Biotic and Abiotic Drivers of Topsoil Organic Carbon Concentration in Drylands Have Similar Effects at Regional and Global Scales.
-Ecosystems, Link
+Gaitán, J. J., Maestre, F. T., Bran, D. E., Buono, G. G., Dougill, A. J., García Martínez, G., Ferrante, D., Guuroh, R. T., Linstädter, A., Massara, V., Thomas, A. D., Oliva, G. E. 2019.
+Biotic and Abiotic Drivers of Topsoil Organic Carbon Concentration in Drylands Have Similar Effects at Regional and Global Scales.
+Ecosystems.
+Link

-Kalvelage, L, Bollig, M, Grawert, E, Hulke, C, Meyer, M, Mkutu, K, Müller-Koné, M, Revilla Diez, J 2021, ‘Territorialising Conservation: Community-based Approaches in Kenya and Namibia’, Conservation and Society, Access Link.
+Kalvelage, L., Bollig, M., Grawert, E., Hulke, C., Meyer, M., Mkutu, K., Müller-Koné, M., Revilla Diez, J. 2021.
+‘Territorialising Conservation: Community-based Approaches in Kenya and Namibia’, Conservation and Society.
+Access Link

-Kindermann, L., Dobler, M., Niedeggen, D., Linstädter, A. (2020): Improving estimation of woody aboveground biomass in drylands by accounting for disturbances and spatial heterogeneity.
-DOI, Preprint, in review with Ecological Indicators.
+Kindermann, L., Dobler, M., Niedeggen, D., Linstädter, A. 2022.
+'A new protocol for estimation of woody aboveground biomass in disturbance-prone ecosystems', Ecological Indicators, vol 135, no. 108466.
+DOI

-Luedeling, E., J. Börner, W. Amelung, K. Schiffers, K. Shepherd, and T. Rosenstock, (2019): Forest restoration: Overlooked constraints.
+Luedeling, E., J. Börner, Amelung, W., Schiffers, K., Shepherd, K., and Rosenstock, T. 2019.
+Forest restoration: Overlooked constraints.
 Science 366: 315-315.
 Link

-Meyer, M., Klingelhoeffer, E., Naidoo, R., Wingate, V., Börner, J., (2021): Tourism opportunities drive woodland and wildlife conservation outcomes of community-based conservation in Namibia’s Zambezi Region.
+Meyer, M., Börner, J. 2022.
+'Rural livelihoods, community-based conservation, and human-wildlife conflict: Scope for synergies?', Biological Conservation, Volume 272.
+Full TextMeyer, M., Klingelhoeffer, E., Naidoo, R., Wingate, V., Börner, J. 2021.
+Tourism opportunities drive woodland and wildlife conservation outcomes of community-based conservation in Namibia’s Zambezi Region.
 Ecological Economics 180: 106863.
-Link.
+Link

-Munjonji, L., Ayisi, K. K., Mudongo, E. I., Mafeo, T. P., Behn, K., Mokoka, M. V., Linstädter, A., (2020): Disentangling Drought and Grazing Effects on Soil Carbon Stocks and CO2 Fluxes in a Semi-Arid African Savanna.
-Frontiers in Environmental Science, 1 – 14, DOI.
+Munjonji, L., Ayisi, K. K., Mudongo, E. I., Mafeo, T. P., Behn, K., Mokoka, M. V., Linstädter, A. 2020.
+Disentangling Drought and Grazing Effects on Soil Carbon Stocks and CO2 Fluxes in a Semi-Arid African Savanna.
+Frontiers in Environmental Science, 1 – 14.
+DOI

-Sandhage-Hofmann, A., J. Löffler, E. Kotzé, S. Weijers, V. Wingate, D. Wundram, L. Weihermüller, R. Pape, C.C du Preez, and W. Amelung, (2020): Woody encroachment and related soil properties in different tenure-based management systems of semiarid rangelands.
+Sandhage-Hofmann, A., Angombe, S., Kindermann, L., Linstädter, A., Mörchen, R. 2022.
+'Conservation with elephants and agricultural intensification: effects on lignin and n-alkanes in soils of sub-Saharan Africa', Geoderma, Vol. 425, 116009.
+DOISandhage-Hofmann, A., J. Löffler, E. Kotzé, S. Weijers, V. Wingate, D. Wundram, L. Weihermüller, R. Pape, C.C du Preez, and Amelung, W. 2020.
+Woody encroachment and related soil properties in different tenure-based management systems of semiarid rangelands.
 Geoderma 372:114399.
-DOI.
+DOI

-Sandhage-Hofmann, A, Linstädter, A, Kindermann, L, Angombe, S, Amelung, W 2021, ‘Conservation with elevated elephant densities sequesters carbon in soils despite losses of woody biomass’ Global Change Biology, Vol 27, Issue 19, pp 4601- 4614 DOI.
+Sandhage-Hofmann, A., Linstädter, A., Kindermann, L., Angombe, S., Amelung, W. 2021.
+‘Conservation with elevated elephant densities sequesters carbon in soils despite losses of woody biomass’ Global Change Biology, Vol 27, Issue 19, pp 4601- 4614.
+DOI